 This recipe can be easily scaled up for cooking in larger quantities.
-You use about 1-1½ cups of diced vegetables to each cup of cooked rice.
+You use about 1-1½ cups of diced vegetables for each cup of cooked rice.
 The spices and other ingredients scale, but you would not use quite as much ghee for larger servings.

-Add the turmeric to the ghee and stir until mixture darkens.
+- Add the turmeric to the ghee and stir until mixture darkens.
 This will only take a few seconds.
-Quickly add the panch phoran and curry leaves, and stir continuously for one minute.
+Quickly add the panch phoran and curry leaves and stir continuously for one minute.

-Add the green onion and green chilli and fry for two minutes.
+- Add the green onion and green chilli and fry for two minutes.

-Add all the vegetables, mix well and fry on a medium heat, stirring continuously.
+- Add all the vegetables, mix well and fry on a medium heat, stirring continuously.
 Cook for three minutes, or until the vegetables are cooked, yet retain their crunch.

-Add the jaggery, and mix well, then add the rice.
+- Add the jaggery, and mix well, then add the rice.
 Mix well, and fry for three minutes, mixing continuously.
 Ensure each grain of rice is coated in the spiced ghee.

-Adjust salt, add ghee if required, and mix.
+- Adjust salt, add ghee if required, and mix.